oslokommune/memory-burner/README.md

 	ghcr.io/oslokommune/memory-burner:v0.0.2
 ```

+## Configuration

+Memory burner is configured using environment variables.
+The following
+configuration parameters are available:

+### DELAY

-where `DELAY` determines how many seconds from execution to the actual memory
+determines how many seconds from execution to the actual memory burn begins.
-burn begins.
 Default is 1 second.

+### STRATEGY

-where `STRATEGY` determines if the app should just hold on to the memory, i.e.:
+Determines if the app should just hold on to the memory, i.e.: `hold`, or if it
-`hold`, or if it should try to burn as much memory as possible, i.e.: `burn`.
+should try to burn as much memory as possible, i.e.: `burn`.

+### CHUNK_MEGABYTE_SIZE

-where `CHUNK_MEGABYTE_SIZE` determines how many megabytes of memory it should
+Determines how many megabytes of memory it should hold on to in the `hold`
-hold on to in the `hold` strategy.
-Or how many megabytes of memory it should
+strategy.
+Or how many megabytes of memory it should burn each CPU cycle for the
-burn each CPU cycle for the `burn` strategy.
+`burn` strategy.